D-e-n-t/nfsen-ng-docker/README.md

 4. Configure the environment for the container - see code below.
 5. Start the container: ```app-hosting start appid nfsen```
-6. Access via a web browser (http://IP/) or access the container: ```app-hosting connect appid nfsen session /bin/bash```
-Note: it will take 5 mins or so for the rrds to get generated and the inteface to be error free.
+6. Access via a web browser (http://IP/) or access the container: ```app-hosting connect appid nfsen session /bin/bash``` **Note**: it will take 5 mins or so for the rrds to get generated and the inteface to be error free.
       The config above allocates 512 units of CPU time (2 vcpus), 192MB of RAM and 4GB of storage.
 Adjust as needed.
 ```
 	    iox